AuroraHosts/public-docs/docs/Game servers/GTA-V/Adding a logo to your server.md

 ### Resizing your logo (Optional)

-If the logo you'd like to use isn't already in 96x96 you can easily convert it by using online converters such as [Resizeimage.net](https://online-image-resizer.com/).
+If the logo you'd like to use isn't already 96x96 you can easily resize it by using online converters such as [Resizeimage.net](https://online-image-resizer.com/).

 To start, upload your image by clicking `Upload an Image`